Arundel, Maine

 Arundel is a town in York County, Maine, United States.
 At the 2020 census, the population was 4,264.
-It is part of the Portland–South Portland–Biddeford, Maine Metropolitan Statistical Area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.
 The Municipality of Arundel includes the constituent communities and neighbourhoods of: Arundel Village, Vinegar Hill, Riverside Arundel, Log Cabin Crossing, Goff Mill, Millers Crossing, and Cottagehill (Cape Arundel Cottage Preserve), among other neighbourhoods in an inland area adjacent to the Towns of Kennebunkport and Biddeford.
-In 2014, Arundel was named “Best Place to Live in Maine” by Downeast Magazine.
+In 2014, Arundel was named "Best Place to Live in Maine" by Downeast Magazine.

 History

-The area now known as Arundel, while sometimes referred to by that name, was a part of Kennebunkport until 1915, at which point it was set off and named North Kennebunkport.
-In 1957, following the publication of the Chronicles of Arundel by Kenneth Roberts, the town was renamed Arundel by the state legislature, after Lord Arundel.
-Previously, Kennebunkport was called Arundel from 1701 to 1821 when it got its present name.
-The name Arundel came from the town of Arundel in West Sussex.
+The area now known as Arundel, while sometimes referred to by that name, was part of Kennebunkport until 1915, when it was set off and named North Kennebunkport.
+In 1957, following the publication of Kenneth Roberts's Chronicles of Arundel, the state legislature renamed the town for Lord Arundel.

+Kennebunkport itself had been called Arundel from 1701 to 1821, when it received its present name.
+The name Arundel originally came from the town of Arundel in West Sussex, England.